-The Wallop Howard Leadership Award is presented to individuals who have displayed outstanding commitment to improving the lives of our nation’s young people and providing critical support in The Congressional Award Foundation’s efforts to make The Congressional Award a national opportunity.
+The Wallop Howard Leadership Award is presented to individuals in the public sector who have displayed outstanding commitment to improving the lives of our nation’s young people and providing critical support in The Congressional Award Foundation’s efforts to make the program a national opportunity.
 The award is presented by The Congressional Award Joint Leadership Commission, comprised of the Speaker and Minority Leader of the House and Majority and Minority Leaders of the Senate.

 1994 | President & Mrs. Jimmy Carter, Senator Malcolm Wallop, Congressman James Howard

 1995 | The Honorable John Glenn, Congressman Tom Bliley